DSLFoundry/mps-langvis/README.md

 2. From the "build/artifacts/GenerateMetaModelDocumentation" subdirectory of the project select the zip file.
 3. Press "OK" and "Restart"

-# Usage
+# Usage of the plugin
 You can create the following types of visualizations:

-* Full structure of a language (right click "structure" of the language and select "Generate MetaModel PlantUML") - hotkey: Ctrl+Shift+M
+* Full structure of a language (right click "structure" of the language and select "Visualise Language Structure") - hotkey: Ctrl+Shift+M
-* Inheritance hierarchy to see which interfaces are implemented (Right click concept and select "Generate inheritance ...")
-* Concept structure showing the children of a concept (Right click concept and select "Generate concept ...")
+* Concept structure showing the children of a concept and the interfaces (Right click concept and select "Visualise Concept Context")
-* Concept context (The previous two visualizations combined and select "Generate concept ...")
+* View the visualisation in the 'Language Vis' Tab

 Currently the main usage is the inheritance hierarchy for a certain concept.
 This is especially useful when interfaces are heavily used.
 Other visualizations may not be very complete.
 However the code is currently quite compact and can be tweaked where needed.